devzero-inc/self-hosted/README.md

 ## Getting Started

+1. **Build AMIs:**
+   - Use the `kata/` directory to create the AMIs required for Kubernetes nodes.
+If you prefer to skip building custom Kata AMIs, you can proceed directly to provisioning infrastructure.
+The Terraform scripts are configured to use the public Kata AMIs created by DevZero.

-1. **Provision Infrastructure:**
+2. **Provision Infrastructure:**
    - Navigate to the `terraform/` folder and follow the instructions to deploy the necessary cloud infrastructure.

-2. **Build AMIs:**
-   - Use the `kata/` directory to create the AMIs required for Kubernetes nodes.

 3. **Deploy Applications:**
    - Deploy the DevZero Control Plane and Data Plane using Helm charts from the `charts/` directory.